Skip to content

 What areas around Kansas City are covered?

-The service area covers the Kansas City metro on both sides of the state line.
-On the Missouri side this includes Kansas City MO, Independence, Lee's Summit, Blue Springs, Liberty, North Kansas City, Riverside, Grandview, and Raymore.
-On the Kansas side this includes Kansas City KS, Overland Park, Olathe, Lenexa, Shawnee, Mission, and Gardner.
-Major food service corridors covered include the Crossroads, Westport, Brookside and Waldo, Country Club Plaza, the Northland, the Johnson County restaurant and grocery cluster, and the Logistics Park KC cold storage corridor near Edgerton and Gardner.
+The published service area covers the Kansas City metro on both sides of the state line.
+On the Missouri side this includes Kansas City, MO, Independence, Lee's Summit, Blue Springs, Liberty, North Kansas City, Riverside, Grandview, Raymore, and the broader Northland and south-metro suburbs.
+On the Kansas side this includes Kansas City, KS, Overland Park, Olathe, Lenexa, Shawnee, Mission, Merriam, Prairie Village, Leawood, and Gardner.
+Service-area inclusion does not guarantee same-day availability.

 Do your service partners hold EPA Section 608 refrigerant handling certification?